L. Lee Allison

 Cranston, RI 02920

-With combined funding provided by theses grants, the Education Unit has been instrumental in producing an innovative educational video production of the Special Community Out-Reach Education program.
+With combined funding provided by grants, the Education Unit has been instrumental in producing an innovative educational video production of the Special Community Out-Reach Education program.
 The SCORE program was developed by the employees of the Rhode Island Department of Corrections and the Rhode Island Brotherhood of Correctional Officers.

 The primary goal of this program is to provide a community service aimed at educating young men and women about the ramifications of choices they make and to positively alter their future in a way that would discourage a lifestyle leading to negative dealings with the law and/or possible incarceration.
 The STRAIGHT TALK presentation is the main program administered by SCORE members.

 The ABE program is funded through a grant from the Rhode Island Department of Education utilizing Federal Adult Education monies.
 The ABE grant program focuses its instruction on basic transferable skills.
-The program offers literacy development, ESL instruction, pre G.E.D., and G.E.D. preparation.
+The program offers literacy development, ELL instruction, pre G.E.D., and G.E.D. preparation.
 The goals of the ABE grant program are to increase its students' functional literacy level and to provide its students with the capability to make a smooth reentry into their community upon release.